gwiam/awt_atoyom/porting_legbot.md

         - adding navigationsagend3d
         - changing main legbot node to characterbody3d
         - moving collision shape out of the collider, so that it's under characterbody3d
+        - writing a whole script for movement inside _physics_process
+            - getting next and current position
+            - calculating and setting velocity (built into CharacterBody3D)
     - use a signal to "enable the navmesh"
     - setting up expression based transitions
         - changing animation expression base node of animation tree to LegBot
         - creating enum to represent expressions (Walking, NotWalking)
         - also changing the expression conditions to be like "state = <state>"

 # Personal notes: